Compressed Sensing with Deep Image Prior and Learned Regularization: Proof of Lemmas for the Spectral Properties of the Jacobian

 \subsection{Proof of Lemma \ref{signch}}

 To prove this result we utilize two lemmas from \cite{oymak2019towards}.
-In these lemmas we use $|v|_{m-}$ to denote the $m$th smallest entry of $v$ after sorting its entries in terms of absolute value. \begin{lemma}\cite[Lemma C.2]{oymak2019towards} Given an integer $m$, suppose
+In these lemmas we use $|v|_{m-}$ to denote the $m$th smallest entry of $v$ after sorting its entries in terms of absolute value. \begin{lemma}[Lemma C.2 in~\cite{oymak2019towards}] Given an integer $m$, suppose

 then